garrandall/popular-music-data/tracks/-sittin--on--the-dock-of-the-bay-sammy-hagar.md

 Sittin' here resting my bones
 And this loneliness won't leave me alone
 I'm too tired for having fun
 So I'll be sittin' when the evenin' comes

 Sittin' on the dock of the bay
 Watching the tide roll away
-Ooh, sittin' on the dock of the bay wastin' time
+Oh, sittin' on the dock of the bay wastin' time

 Oh, where were you, baby?
 Nothing's gonna change